 Overview of Eligible First Class Providers and Grant Structure

 First Class Pre-K is administered by the Office of School Readiness in the Alabama Department of Children’s Affairs.
 First Class program sites are determined through a competitive grant process and can include public schools, private child care centers, Head Start centers, faith-based centers, colleges and universities, community organizations, and military agencies.

 The Office of School Readiness provides grants ranging from $45,000 - $120,000 to programs to administer high-quality pre-k classrooms.
 OSR closely monitors grantees throughout the school year and provides professional development, coaching and assessments free of charge to grantees.
 In 2013, three types of grant awards were given to support 93 new First Class classrooms: excellence grants ($45,000 to raise the quality of existing pre-k classrooms), tiered grants ($80,000 - $100,000 based on percentage of free and reduced lunch students), and PLUS grants to start up brand new classrooms ($120,000 one-time only grants).
 Programs receiving excellence grants may charge any tuition they wish; programs receiving the other types of grants are allowed to charge limited parent tuition based on a sliding scale.
 Grantees must provide a 25% local match of the grant award.
 Matching funds can be private or public, and can include in-kind contributions such as facilities.

 Operating Guidelines for First Class Providers

-A link to the comprehensive operating guidelines (including program quality and learning standards) for First Class providers can be found on the Office of School Readiness Website.
-In order to successfully apply for future pre-k funding, programs must meet all of the guidelines outlined in this document.
+A link to the comprehensive operating guidelines (including program quality and learning standards) for First Class providers can be found on the Office of School Readiness website.
+In order to successfully apply for pre-k funding, programs must meet all of the guidelines outlined in this document.

-For more details and contact information, please visit the Office of School Readiness website: http://children.alabama.gov/pages/?pageID=10.
+For more details and contact information, please visit the Department of Children's Affairs website, children.alabama.gov.